-In 2016, a total of 4 vessels ≥12m were registered as gillnetters in Mecklenburg-Vorpommern.
+In 2021, a total of 12 vessels ≥12m were registered as gillnetters in Germany but only 7 of them were active.
+It is unclear how many of those were active in Mecklenburg-Vorpommern.
 During 2016 inspections, none of these vessels were encountered in ICES Division 3.24 during the setting of gillnets in the course of sea inspections.
-Coastal waters of Schleswig-Holstein in the Baltic Sea do not fall within the scope of Reg 2019/1241 (see Figure 3).
+Coastal waters of Schleswig-Holstein in the Baltic Sea do not fall within the scope of Reg 2019/1241 (see Figure 4.1).

 In Schleswig-Holstein, almost 1,700 alternative acoustic deterrence devices, Porpoise Alerting Devices or PALs, has been handed out to fishers through the OIC in Eckernförde since 2017.
 PALs operate by replicating the sounds of porpoises (synthesising supposedly aggressive click trains at 133 kHz) and were designed to serve as an alerting device rather than as a deterrent, by increasing their rate of echolocation (B. Culik et al., 2015).
-Trials in a Danish fishery in the Western Baltic and the sound using REM to monitor bycatch rates had indicated a 70% reduction when PALs were deployed (Culik et al., 2017), although the size of the effect was much smaller than with pingers.
-The device has also been tested in a Danish North Sea fishery but was found to have no effect there (B. M. Culik et al., 2015).
+Trials in a Danish fishery in the Western Baltic and the sound using REM to monitor bycatch rates had indicated a 70% reduction when PALs were deployed (Culik et al., 2017), although the size of the effect was smaller than with pingers.
+The device has also been tested in a Danish North Sea fishery but was not found to have any effect there (B. M. Culik et al., 2015).
 Reasons for the different results are unclear but it is possible the two different porpoise populations are responding differently to the signals.
 To date, there is no clear evidence that PAL operates as an alerting device.
 A research project to investigate the effectiveness of PALs to mitigate bycatch and other factors such as habituation is being funded by BfN and started in 2021, led by the German Oceanographic Museum.

 In Denmark, a total of 22 vessels were obliged to use pingers in 2017.
 Monitoring of pinger use is part of the inspection of gillnet fisheries in Denmark, however in 2017 no inspections were carried out due to re-organisation and transfer of responsibility from one ministry to another.
-Trials are also ongoing testing a simple type of rattle pinger.